Scottish Castles and Other Attractions

-- Fort George – Following the 1746 defeat at Culloden of Bonnie Prince Charlie, George II created the ultimate defence against further Jacobite unrest.
+Fort George – Following the 1746 defeat at Culloden of Bonnie Prince Charlie, George II created the ultimate defence against further Jacobite unrest.
 The result, Fort George, is the mightiest artillery fortification in Britain, if not Europe.
-Fort George is also the venue for 2 of the most popular events in the Inverness summer season – The Celebration of the Centuries in August and the Highland Military Tattoo in September.
+Fort George is also the venue for popular events in the Inverness summer season.

-- The Highlanders Museum – The museum has roughly 20,000 artefacts and an estimated 10,000 documents and photographs.
+The Highlanders Museum – The museum is located at Fort George and has roughly 20,000 artefacts and an estimated 10,000 documents and photographs.
 The museum is the largest regimental museum in Scotland, outside of Edinburgh.

 The above list only scratches the surface of the areas rich history and there are many more locations within an easy journey from your Inverness base.